 Have confidence in tackling big rocks, snowy trails, and glaciers, by wearing water-repellent hiking boots that will help protect the feet from the elements and prevent these from getting wet.
 When climbing alpine zones, you need to wear a pair that will keep your feet warm and dry while giving you support and stability.

-A look at water-repellent mountaineering boots
+A look at men's and women's water-repellent mountaineering boots

 Best water-repellent mountaineering boots - July 2018